Best MHA/MBA Dual Degree Programs For 2022

 ◦ Care Management and Delivery Systems

 ◦ Operations Management and Quality in Healthcare

 ◦ Strategic Marketing Management

 ◦ Leadership and Organizational Behavior

-After acceptance into both the MHA and MBA programs at the University of Minnesota
+After acceptance into both the MHA and MBA programs at the

 , students work with a designated academic coordinator to play their study plan.
 This MBA/MHA dual degree program includes ninety-five credit hours and prepares students for management careers in the pharmaceutical, biomedical, and medical device industries, among others.

 ◦ Healthcare Leadership and Effecting Change